Quakers Hill

 Quakers Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Quakers Hill has a high level of cultural diversity, with 45.3% of its population born overseas and 46.0% speaking a language other than English at home.
-The predominant religion in Quakers Hill is Christianity, accounting for 48.4% of the population.
-Notably, Hinduism is significantly overrepresented, comprising 16.2% compared to the Greater Sydney average of 5.2%.
+The dominant religion in Quakers Hill is Christianity, which accounts for 48.4% of the population.
+Notably, Hinduism is overrepresented, comprising 16.2% of the population compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity